Newmont shares up on bullish CEO comments

-NEW YORK Stock in gold miner Newmont Mining Corp (NEM.N) gained almost 6 percent on Tuesday as the price of the precious metal rose back over $1,800 an ounce.
+NEW YORK, Sept 20 Stock in gold miner Newmont Mining Corp (NEM.N) gained almost 6 percent on Tuesday as the price of the precious metal rose back over $1,800 an ounce.

 The surge followed bullish comments by Newmont's CEO that investors should dump dollars and buy gold, and the metal's price rise also boosted the dividend for Newmont shareholders.